Set up Cloud Discovery

 Generate report - A risk assessment report of the data extracted from log files is generated.

-Continuous report data is analyzed twice a day.
+Continuous report data is analyzed four times a day.

 - Barracuda - Web App Firewall (W3C)